ifmeo-hamburg/seaocn/seaocn-cb/exercise/exercise-git.md

 You may need to

 - Request access to the repository.
-If so, you will need to log in with your B-kennung.
+If so, you will need to log in with your B-kennung, and use the three dots in the upper right to select "request access".
 This will need to be manually approved by e.g. Emelie or Eleanor, so it will take a little time.

 - Generate a personal access token (see above).